-- Supports password reset mechanism option. - Operable by mouse and control keyboard. - Three-level user management; administrative user is allowed to create many operating accounts and define their operating permission, which includes the limit to access any channel. - Internal network switch supports PoE (Power over Ethernet) on all ports for camera network cables up to 100 meters, and extended PoE on all ports for camera network cables from 100 meters up to 300 meters in length. - Operation, alarm, exceptions and log recording and searching. - Manually triggering and clearing alarms. - Import and export of device configuration information.
+- Supports password reset mechanism option. - Operable by mouse and control keyboard. - Three-level user management; administrative user is allowed to create many operating accounts and define their operating permission, which includes the limit to access any channel. - Operation, alarm, exceptions and log recording and searching. - Manually triggering and clearing alarms. - Manual capture operation. - Import and export of device configuration information.